BetterBuiltFool/event_handler/README.md

 Default key specifies the initial key needed to activate the bind, and can be left blank, but this will make the bind "unbound" and unable to be called.
 With a default key set, the mod key specifies what additional mod keys (such as Alt, Control, or Shift) need to be pressed to activate the bind.
 If none is set, the bind will be called _regardless_ of mod keys.

+A Key Listener should be passing on only either pygame.KEYDOWN or pygame.KEYUP events.
+If all bound function will only use one of those events, you can pass only the needed event type in the main loop.
+Otherwise, you should have your functions checking the event type.

 If a bind is used for multiple functions, the first processed call is used to establish the default keys.

 ```python